Educational institutions and study programmes

 Philippine educational institutions and study programmes

 Below, we explain what types of educational institutions and degree programmes there are in the Philippines.
 We also explain how we check whether these are recognised and/or accredited.
-We check the and to make sure that the quality is sufficient.
+We check the recognition and accreditation to make sure that the quality is sufficient.
 We give the necessary information per educational sector.

 Secondary education| diplomas